apache/doris/docs/en/administrator-guide/privilege.md

 2. It is not supported to delete or change the permissions of default created roles or users.

-3. The user of the operator role has one and only one user.
+3. The user of the operator role has one and only one user, that is, root.
 Users of admin roles can create multiple.

 4. Operational instructions for possible conflicts